 Thanks to Linda Lappin for her review of A Tomb on the Periphery in GentlyReadLiterature.com.
 Lappin says the novel is "a flash of authentic Naples....
 Extraordinary energy and plasticity... startles, stabs, tickles and at times dazzles."

 Thanks to Jason Pettus and the Chicago Center for Literature and Photography for a wonderful review of Earthquake I.D., online at January 9, 2009.
 Pettus gave the novel 9.5 stars out of 10: "I'm in the presence of greatness... one of the best-written books of our times."

 Thanks to Fred Gardpahe for his thoughtful review of Earthquake I.D. in Fra Noi.
 "A well focused plot tightly wound...
 Enough mystery to keep the pages turning while telling a contemporary story that can touch us all."

-A sampling of other reviews are on the Earthquake I.D. page, and under "Pertinent Links."
+Other reviews will be found on the pages for Tomb on the Periphery and Earthquake I.D. page, as under "Pertinent Links."

 John's translation of Tullio Pironti's memoir, Books & Rough Business, is in bookstores and online.
 In Italy, the memoir received over 100 reviews.

 "A tour de force, a crime novel and at the same time a moving story, A Tomb on the Periphery is wonderful." - Jay Parini

 "John Domini is a master of suspense and psychological complexity." - Margot Livesey

 "Earthquake I.D. is a wonderful novel of an old-fashioned sort... a rich feast." - Richard Ford, winner of the Pulitzer Prize.